 Work from home (WFH) introduces significant data security risks under the DPDP Act, as employees access personal data outside secure office environments.
-Organizations must implement strong security controls, employee training, and monitoring to ensure personal data is protected, and compliance requirements are met.

 Why Does DPDP Compliance Matter in a Work-From-Home Environment?